syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRangeSlider/Range.md

 ### RangeEnd

-Gets and sets the end value of the range.
+Gets or sets the end value of the range.

 {% tabs %}